The Loom Weaving Methods of a Traditional Artisan

 He crafts his products by means of primitive tools, vintage and antiques, most of which could be found in museums.
 There are tons of fancy weaving gadgets and looms on the market today, but watching an old style loom being put to work can be totally fascinating.

 I had a wonderful experience visiting the traditional artisan Aurelia Cardei, who showed us the ins and outs of her weaving methods.
 We saw how she assembled the loom and understood it’s mechanics.
 Then, we watched her setting up her loom for weaving.
-She dressed the loom without putting a big effort or showing some extra care.

 She has developed these skills since childhood, while sitting besides her grandmother and watching her weaving rugs, traditional blankets and blouses.
 When she was in the seventh grade, she grew particularly interested in weaving warp faced patterned bands.